RDA & CODATA Legal Interoperability Of Research Data: Principles And Implementation Guidelines

 - Six: Provide proper attribution and credit for research data.

-The Principles and Guidelines for Legal Interoperability of Research Data document, detailing each of the six principles, has now been published.
+The Principles and Guidelines for Legal Interoperability of Research Data document, detailing each of the six principles, has been published prior to the RDA 8th Plenary meeting.